mpsijben/Implotting/README.md

-# Implotting
+# Implotting.js
-I'm plotting - A d3 XYplot (Alluvial-Style) library.
+Implotting.js is a d3.js library for creating a XYplot (Alluvial-Style) diagram with SVG.